Pavan-1997/AWS_EKS/README.md

 # AWS EKS

 Elastic Kubernetes Service is a Managed AWS Kubernetes offering.
-Where AWS manages the Comtrol Plane and allows users to manage the Data Plane.
+Where AWS manages the Control Plane and allows users to manage the Data Plane.

 ### Advantages:
 ```